dgtlmoon/pyorb/README.md

 # pyorb

-Experimental Python ORB search server based on OpenCV2
+Experimental Python ORB image feature extraction and similar image search server based on SciKit's ORB functionality.

 This project is mostly just for personal research and learning.